 Introductions to specific databases, how to search, and use EBSCO document tools.

-Intro to some of the freely available tools for generating MLA, APA, and other citations in just a few clicks.
+Intro to some of the freely available tools for generating MLA, APA, and other citations.

 How to use this large collection of scholarly articles, trade publications, and dissertations.

-Whether they're using Niche Academy tutorials on a mobile device or embedded in the library website, the only branding students will ever see is yours.
+Whether they're using Niche Academy tutorials on a mobile device or embedded in the library website, the only branding shown will be yours.